 Skip to contents

-1. Expression data - the actual measurements of your biological molecules (glycans, glycopeptides, and their friends)
+1. Expression data - the actual measurements of your biological molecules (glycans, glycopeptides, etc.)

-2. Molecular annotations - the ID cards for your molecules (structures, sequences, you name it)
+2. Molecular annotations - the identifiers for your molecules (structures, sequences, etc.)

-3. Experimental metadata - the story behind your samples (time points, treatments, experimental conditions)
+3. Experimental metadata - the context of your samples (time points, treatments, experimental conditions)

-The experiment() class is your new best friend - think of it as a smart container that keeps all three data types organized and talking to each other.
-No more scattered spreadsheets or lost annotations!
+The experiment() class serves as a structured container that keeps all three data types organized and interconnected.

 Why should you care?
 Every package in the glycoverse ecosystem speaks experiment() fluently.
 It’s like having a universal translator for your glycomics workflow - everything just clicks together.